DCSO/nightwatch/README.md

 apt install libyara-dev libmagic-dev
 ```

-Nightwatch uses the default Go build system.
+Nightwatch uses the regular Go build system.
 To build the binary in the `build`
 sub directory simply use the supplied Makefile:

 ```